ICBI/viGEN/README.md

   *We plan to integrate this code into our Bioconductor package.*
   -	Output :
     -	This code produces counts for each region in the GFF file.
 One file is created for each virus (GFF file) for each sample.
 Three types of counts are calculated - “in region”, “on boundary” and “in gaps”.
 This output is available as a “.csv” file and “Rdata” files.
     -	Collate all read counts across all samples and across all top viruses to create a matrix.
-This code is provided as [**collate.output.files.Rmd**](https://github.com/ICBI/viGEN/blob/master/collate.output.files.Rmd).
-It calculates total of “in region” and “on boundary” (referred to as “sum”) when collating.
+This code is provided as a fully reproducible code in the R programming language in the form of an R markdown file [**collate.output.files.Rmd**](https://github.com/ICBI/viGEN/blob/master/collate.output.files.Rmd).
+A readable version of this file is also provided here: https://github.com/ICBI/viGEN/blob/master/collate.output.files.pdf.
+The code calculates total of “in region” and “on boundary” (referred to as “sum”) when collating.
 This code will also add virus annotation using information from “Complete_Sequence_info.csv” file.

     -	Application: These gene and CDS count files can be used to compare case and control groups of interest using popular tools like EdgeR (http://bioconductor.org/packages/edgeR/) or DESeq2 in Bioconductor that can accept raw counts.